This Valentine’s Day Sensory Bin is a fun way for kids to explore different textures and use their imagination!

 Line a baking tray with parchment paper and spread the rice out on it.
 Place in an oven on warm for 15-20 minutes just to dry it out.
 When the rice is dry, it is ready to use.
 Pour it into your plastic bin.

 Add your manipulatives to the bin!
 Use a variety of textures to keep it interesting.
-Be sure to check out the assortment at Oriental Trading for all of your Valentine’s Day sensory bin manipulatives.
+You can check these other Valentine’s Day party supplies for other sensory bin manipulatives.
 There are SO many fun, colorful, tactile items to choose from!

 Get creative with the activities you plan to do with the bin.
 My boys really absolutely loved searching for magnets in the sensory bin with their magnet wands.
 They were entertained for a long time and it was fun to watch their minds work and creativity fly!